Learn folk songs and singing from the comfort of your home with our online course.

 Who is it for?

-These popular sessions are suitable for adult singers over the age of 16 and for all abilities, without the pressure and commitment of public performance.
+These sessions are suitable for adult singers over the age of 16 and for all abilities, without the pressure and commitment of public performance.
 All material is taught by ear.

 I come away feeling great – it’s wonderful to feel my voice soar in a supportive environment.
 Many of the other participants have become friends